openstack/heat/doc/source/getting_started/on_devstack.rst

 Create a stack
 --------------

-Now that you have a working Heat environment you can go to :ref:`create-a-stack`.
+Now that you have a working heat environment you can go to :ref:`create-a-stack`.